 Step 1 - Get Set Up

 To participate in this workshop and deploy your map, you'll need a GitHub account.
-You will use it to create your own copy, or fork, of the workshop repo, and learn how to work with it both on Github and on your local machine.
+You will use it to create your own copy, or fork, of the workshop repo.

 Log In